silverstone000/wanpro1/Program Structure.md

 Several mutex objects as shared resource in main module are used to solve race condition.

-Whenever a shared resource need to be accessed, the corresponding mutex object is locked.
+Whenever a shared resource needed to be accessed, the corresponding mutex object is locked.

 ## Parameter Setting

 Most parameters are set using macros in header file.

+The input argument of router program is router’s id.

 ## Program Human Interaction

-The main router program only accepts information to connect to controller and send error message if any.
-Information can be accessed on controller by using controller to issue queries towards router.
+The main router program accepts information to connect to other routers and send error message if any.
+Information of routing table and cost of links are printed periodically.